- Tips to Support for Free

 Almost everyone knows about the first two tips, but this third one is becoming a secret struggle.
 For creators that sell content, they usually have a website of some sort.
 Usually, fans see these as places to go only when they need something.
-And maybe some creators are like that, but as a whole most creators yearn for steady traffic.
+And maybe some indie creators are like that, but as a whole most creators yearn for steady traffic.
 Especially those with blogs and product catalogs.
 The internet at this point is basically run by Google, so Google Search standards are the ones websites aim for.
 One of the biggest metrics, just like social media, is Engagement (we meet again, old foe).
 Except on a website, this takes place in the form of how many people go to your website, and how many pages do they click-through.

 In general, the goal is to get a single person to visit the website, then view another 4-5 pages, and scrolling at least halfway through each page.
 It sounds specific, but really, it’s just a way of gauging if a person actually liked the website.
 One of the biggest problems we have on a website is the Bounce rate.
 The higher, the worse.
 It’s a measurement of how many people arrive at your website and leave without loading another page.
 They bounced, literally.
 (Queue, “I’ma head out” meme).
 That tells Google that either the website doesn’t have good content, or maybe even spam!

 That’s why you see so many websites try to get you to load another page by using pop-ups or excessive pagination.
 It’s not even about money, it’s literally one of the metrics that determine how high you show up on Google Search.
-So, exploring the website of a content creator instantly helps them.
+So, exploring the website of an indie creator instantly helps them.
 Ranking higher on Google is the thing that everyone fights for.
 And simply going to the website often and browsing can really help them out.
 It raises the odds that someone else might discover them as well and shows Google it’s a website that real users go to.

 Whitelist Ads (and why it’s ok)